Welcome to Little Horse Creek… where it is…

 We converted this…

 falling down tobacco shed into a great Guest Barn… with all amenities including a pillow top king size bed.
-This is very comfortable.

 However if you are not into comfort we have a primitive cabin…